Mizo people: Departure from China

 The Mizos maintained an animist religion upon leaving China.
 This indicates that the migration from Chhînlung occurred before the introduction and adoption of Buddhism in the first century.
 By the 6–8th century, it was assumed that the Mizos were in the Chamdo area of Tibet and moved further south during the rule of Empress Wu Zetian.
 This is argued as there is no influence of Nestorian Christianity in the influence of Mizo religion.
 It is also argued that during the southern migration, the Tibeto-Burman ancestors of the Mizos mingled and were influenced by South Chinese ethnic groups and borrowed aspects of their culture, language and custom.
-It can be argued that the Mizo ancestors lived among groups such as the Ngai-Lao (Tai people), Lolo, Miao and possibly other tribes in the Kiulung Mountains before being disrupted by Chinese expansions.
+It can be argued that the Mizo ancestors lived among Ailao Kingdom with historic ancestors of groups such as the Tai people, Lolo, Miao and possibly other tribes in the Jiulong Mountains around Baoshan before being disrupted by Chinese expansions.
 The Mizos would migrate to the Burmese-Tibet border and eject the Beian Kadu tribes into Manipur and Burma.
-Sangkima suports this through lunguistic analysis.
+Sangkima supports this through lunguistic analysis.
 Yunnan, which was home to several tribes, influenced the Mizos language with loan words from the Loloish languages.
 The Karen people who are thought to share the origin in Yunnan share similar origin stories and folklore and animism beliefs, further supporting this theory.
-Due to this period, Sangkima proposes the term Mizo emerged as the Chinese term Miao Tsu(苗族 (苗族书, Miáozú)) was applied to the non-Han tribes in southwest China at the time.
+Due to this period, Sangkima proposes the term Mizo emerged as the Chinese term Miao Tsu (苗族 (苗族书, Miáozú)) was applied to the non-Han tribes in southwest China at the time.